Skip to Content

 Porte cochere (Rendering credit: DBOX)

-The towers will rise from a shared four-story podium, which will house amenity spaces and 37,000 square feet of ground-floor retail.
-Amenities include a porte-cochère entrance, a swimming pool and spa, several lounges, and on-site parking for 69 vehicles.
+The towers are rising from a shared four-story podium, which will house amenity spaces and 37,000 square feet of ground-floor retail.
+Amenities include a porte-cochère entrance, a fitness center, swimming pool and spa, sauna/steam room, several lounges, a game room, squash court, a music studio and recording rooms, a sports simulator, screening room, kids room, library, amenity kitchen and dining room, and a private restaurant on the third floor.
+Private storage units, wine cellars, and 105 on-site parking spaces will be available for separate purchase.

 Would you like to tour this property?